jordan95v/pymangadex/README.md

 # Download all french chapters of Jujutsu Kaisen
 you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --language fr

+# Download all chapters of Jujutsu Kaisen in the ./jjk folder
+you@yourmachine:~$ python -m pymanga download "Jujutsu Kaisen" --output ./jjk
 ```

 ## Error handling